ZacCranko/training-cookbook/docs/training_cookbook.md

 # Training Cookbook
 Traditionally, machine learning codebases rely on libraries to perform much of the bookkeeping and parameter wrangling necessary for training large, complex models.
-While often convenient, these libraries abstract the key functionality and core API's offered in JAX.
-The purpose of this guide therefore is to demonstrate the best practices (or "recipes" if you will) for writing simple, yet high performance machine learning training code in JAX.
-We believe following the patterns, documented below, will set your machine learning training workloads up to be maximally leverage our compiler (XLA) for performance and tractability.
+While convenient, these libraries can abstract the key functionality and core APIs offered in JAX.
+The purpose of this cookbook, therefore, is to demonstrate best practices (or "recipes") for writing simple yet high-performance machine learning training code directly in JAX.
+Following the patterns documented below will prepare your machine learning workloads to maximally leverage our compiler (XLA) for performance and tractability.

 Most training scripts adhere roughly to the following structure:
 ```python
 {{ tagged_block('training_cookbook.py', 'train-loop') }}
 ```
 For each line of code above, we will explain the best practices and showcase the core technologies we have assembled to empower you to write simple, yet unbelievably performant code in JAX.
-The code above is a segment of a self-contained, [completely functional training example](<make link go here>) in which we initialize a [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762) Transformer decoder and define the training loss for next-token prediction in pure JAX.
+The code above is a segment of a self-contained, [completely functional companion script](https://github.com/ZacCranko/training-cookbook/blob/main/training_cookbook.py) in which we initialize a [Vaswani et al. (2017)](https://arxiv.org/abs/1706.03762) Transformer decoder and define the training loss for next-token prediction in pure JAX.
 The code therein is suited to TPUs, CPUs, and GPUs, as well as single- and multi-host systems.
 For that reason, we use the terms *device* or *accelerator* to refer interchangeably to the hardware JAX is primarily performing arithmetic on—whether it be a TPU, GPU, or CPU—and *host system* to refer to operations performed exclusively using the host CPU.

-[^8]:

 In this guide, there are many aspects of the JAX APIs we will gloss over for the sake of expediency.
 These are available for you to peruse at your leisure in our API documentation.
 However, there is a central JAX concept that one must confront in detail for much of what follows to cohere.

 ### Device Mesh and Shardings
-The [*Single Program, Multiple Data* (SPMD)](https://en.wikipedia.org/wiki/Single_program,_multiple_data) model of parallelism employed by JAX means that we write a single program that is partitioned across multiple devices via annotations that communicate which part of the data each device is responsible for.
-The two concepts in JAX we use to accomplish this are the `Mesh` and `PartitionSpec`.
+JAX employs the [*Single Program, Multiple Data* (SPMD)](https://en.wikipedia.org/wiki/Single_program,_multiple_data) model of parallelism.
+This means we write a single program that runs on multiple devices, using annotations to specify which part of the data each device is responsible for.
+The two primary concepts for this are the `Mesh` and the `PartitionSpec`.

 #### Device Mesh
 A `jax.sharding.Mesh` is an arrangement of all our accelerators into a NumPy `ndarray`, together with string labels for the axes of the device array.
 The reason for using an array is that this allows for a very convenient annotation for how arrays should be partitioned across devices.
-For this introduction, we will use the notation of an ordered dictionary[^7], so that `{"x": 2, "y": 4}` refers to a device mesh of shape `(2, 4)` with labeled axes `"x"` and `"y"`.
+For this introduction, we will use the notation of an ordered dictionary[^1], so that `{"x": 2, "y": 4}` refers to a device mesh of shape `(2, 4)` with labeled axes `"x"` and `"y"`.
 To shard an array `param`, we decorate it with a `PartitionSpec`, which is a tuple of `str | None` elements of the same length as the dimensions of the array.
 The `PartitionSpec` specifies which axes of our array are to be sharded over which axes of devices.
 A more thorough account of the notation of shardings and sharded computations is available in our [sharding tutorial](https://docs.jax.dev/en/latest/sharded-computation.html).
 Some common sharding strategies such as data parallel, fully sharded data parallel, and basic tensor parallelism will be covered in [Achieving High Performance](#achieving-high-performance).

 !!! example
     Suppose we have a device mesh of `{"x": 2, "y": 4}` and an array `param` of shape `(32, 64, 64, 128)`.
-If we shard the array with `PartitionSpec(None, "x", "y", None, None)`, we end up with shards of size `(32, 32, 16, 128)` placed along the devices.
-Here, `None` is our way of signaling that an axis should not be sharded.
-Additionally, we implicitly broadcast the trailing axes of the `PartitionSpec` with `None`, so that an identical sharding can be achieved with `PartitionSpec(None, "x", "y")`.
-A convenient shorthand for a fully replicated parameter (of any dimension), then, is `PartitionSpec()`.
+If we shard this array with `PartitionSpec(None, "x", "y", None, None)`, we end up with shards of size `(32, 32, 16, 128)` distributed across the devices.
+The `None` indicates that an axis should not be sharded.
+JAX implicitly broadcasts trailing axes, so an identical sharding can be achieved more concisely with `PartitionSpec(None, "x", "y")`.
+As a result, the shorthand for a fully replicated array (of any dimension) is `PartitionSpec()`.

 !!! example
     More advanced mesh geometries are convenient when aligned with the communication hierarchy of our devices.
 Host-to-host communication is typically slower than accelerator-to-accelerator communication.
 Suppose we have two host machines, each with eight attached GPUs.
 One might arrange the devices into a mesh of `{"host": 2, "gpu": 8}`.
 Then we can shard a parameter as follows: